NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 Resolve compatibility problems step by step

-Deactivate the three mentioned modules in Slicer 5
+Deactivate non-working or outdated modules in Slicer 5

 ## Considerations